bkimminich/it-security-lecture/slides/02-01-owasp.md

-:information_source: _You can let the application's friendly Hacking Instructor guide you through this exercise by clicking "Help getting started" on the welcome banner or in the side bar._
+:information_source: _You can let the application's friendly Hacking Instructor guide you through this exercise by clicking "Help getting started" on the welcome banner or in the sidebar._

 ---

 # Exercise 1.4

+## Coding Challenges

+1. On the Score Board, scroll to the challenge named "Score Board"
+2. Click the button with the graduation cap and the `<>` symbol (or the `<>` button) to perform the _Score Board_-Coding Challenge with (or without) assistance

+_:information_source: In all future exercises, consider doing the associated Coding Challenge (where available) after solving the hacking part.
+The `<>`-button will indicate if a Coding Challenge is available._

+---

+# Exercise 1.5 (_optional_)

 ## Transfer your hacking progress

 1. If you keep using the same computer _and_ do not delete your cookies your browser will persist and restore your hacking progress.
-2. It is still recommended to make a backup of your progress regularly.
+2. It is still recommended making a backup of your progress regularly.
 3. You can also use this `JSON` backup to restore your progress and settings on any other computer.

 ![Local Backup/Restore buttons on Score Board](images/02-01-owasp/juiceshop-local-backup.png)

+# Exercise feedback

+:folded_hands: Please consider providing feedback on individual exercises either in person or via the :thumbs_up:/:thumbs_down: buttons displayed for each solved hacking & coding challenge in the Juice Shop